StarLeafAPIs/sl_rtc/README.md

 #### renegotiated
 SIP requires a re-invite SIP message to be sent when [ICE](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) has completed.
-This is event is fired after that process is complete.
+This event is fired after that process is complete.
 After this event has fired, you may add a secondary video stream to the call - but not before!
 ```ts
 let allow_start_screenshare = false;